CEO, Gana-A’Yoo, Limited

 Previously she worked as the Director of External Affairs at the Native American Contractors Association where she was responsible for media and member relations, and business development on behalf of a trade association representing Native business interests in all 50 US states and several foreign countries.

 Jennine earned a Master of Public Policy and Master of Dispute Resolution degrees from Pepperdine University and graduated Magna Cum Laude from the University Arizona with a Bachelor of Arts degree.
 She holds a graduate-level certificate in Alaska Native Executive Leadership from Alaska Pacific University.
+She is PMP and CCEP certified.
 She is a 2011 Native American 40 Under 40 award recipient from the National Center for American Indian Enterprise Development.

 Jennine is Inupiaq, Eskimo raised in Anchorage and her family is from Unalakleet, Alaska.